petruki/jcpu-simulator/README.md

 2) Execute the simulator located at: com\github\petruki\playground\Simulator.java

-You can also create your own scenario or use one of the available pre-built scenarios located at: com\github\petruki\playground\sample
+You can also create your own scenario or use one of the available pre-built scenarios located at *com\github\petruki\playground\sample*

 ### Output sample
 ```